microsoft/turing-experiments/README.md

 Submitted to [arXiv](https://arxiv.org/abs/2208.10264) on August 18, 2022.

-_Abstract:_ We introduce a new type of test, called a Turing Experiment (TE), for evaluating how well a language model, such as GPT-3, can simulate different aspects of human behavior.
+_Abstract:_ We introduce a new type of test, called a Turing Experiment (TE), for evaluating to what extent a given language model, such as GPT models, can simulate different aspects of human behavior.
+A TE can also reveal consistent distortions in a language model's simulation of a specific human behavior.
 Unlike the Turing Test, which involves simulating a single arbitrary individual, a TE requires simulating a representative sample of participants in human subject research.
-We give TEs that attempt to replicate well-established findings in prior studies.
+We carry out TEs that attempt to replicate well-established findings from prior studies.
 We design a methodology for simulating TEs and illustrate its use to compare how well different language models are able to reproduce classic economic, psycholinguistic, and social psychology experiments: Ultimatum Game, Garden Path Sentences, Milgram Shock Experiment, and Wisdom of Crowds.
-In the first three TEs, the existing findings were replicated using recent models, while the last TE reveals a "hyper-accuracy distortion"' present in some language models.
+In the first three TEs, the existing findings were replicated using recent models, while the last TE reveals a "hyper-accuracy distortion" present in some language models (including ChatGPT and GPT-4), which could affect downstream applications in education and the arts.

 _Keywords:_ Turing Test, Large Language Models, Evaluation Metrics